 Revisit your 5th-grade self and create an acrostic poem!
 Think of a theme word, then for each letter, write a word that relates to the theme.
 Like this:

 There you have it, a handful of small and fun writing projects to practise your writing.
 I hope some of the tips inspire you to find your flow, remind you that you can write, and that your words are absolutely important.

 Want to practice right now?
 Shoot me a 3 line email about your favourite coffee shop, share your acrostic poem or simply say ‘hi’.
 I’m here to read your words, friend. x

 PS – want my expert eyes on your words for FREE?
 Sign up to my newsletter list.
-Every month I open up 3 editing timeslots to take a peek at your writing and offer some advice.
+Every month I open up 3 editing timeslots to take a peek at your blog or newsletter article writing and offer some advice.